MarkusHumetus/MarkusHumetus/README.md

 ### Hi there 👋

-I am Marc Humet, a passionate Junior Data Scientist /Analyst hoping to start my laboral career in data soon.
+I am Marc Humet, a passionate Junior Data Scientist /Analyst hoping to start my laboral career in the data field soon.

 ## Education
 Please check certifications courses of the following formations: